oricalvo/entro/README.md

-Use pnpm to install dependencies: pnpm i
+Use pnpm to install dependencies

-Run 'pnpm start'
+Run 'pnpm start' to start the server